 What Is Tableau Used For?

 Data visualization has many uses in both internal and external communication.
+Even though this is true, you may still wonder what Tableau is used for.
 You may be surprised at how often this skill will come in handy.
-Understanding data is essential to a successful business, and Tableau offers many options for creating visual analytics.
+For a business to succeed, it is essential to learn how to use Tableau for visual analytics:

 - Product comparison for consumers.
 Business owners, especially in the tech field, are always on the lookout for ways to set their products apart from the competition.
 Utilizing an interesting data visualization could make all the difference in getting consumers interested in your product.